sandersdHES/PAMEmergingTech/README.md

 ### Step 4: Open **certmgr.msc** on the agent machine

 ### Step 5: Import the `.cer` file into:

 - **Trusted Root Certification Authorities → Certificates**

-### Step 6: Run the PAM360 Agent installer:
+### Step 6: Run the PAM360 Agent installer
-    - Ensure you use the **host name that matches the certificate subject** (e.g. pam360.company.local)
+- Ensure you use the host name that matches the certificate subject (e.g. pam360.company.local)
-    - Set **SSL Certificate Installed = Yes**
+- Set SSL Certificate Installed = Yes
 - Use the Agent Key from the PAM360 Web UI under Admin → PAM360 Agent

-### Step 7: After successful installation:
+### Step 7: After successful installation
 - The agent should appear under **Admin → PAM360 Agent** with status **"Connected"**.
 - You can now assign password reset tasks or perform remote actions on the target system.

 ![image.png](images/image%2010.png)